 websockets also aims at providing the best API for WebSocket in Python.

 While we value stability, we value progress more.
-When an improvement requires changing the API, we make the change and document it below.
+When an improvement requires changing a public API, we make the change and document it in this changelog.

 When possible with reasonable effort, we preserve backwards-compatibility for five years after the release that introduced the change.

 When a release contains backwards-incompatible API changes, the major version is increased, else the minor version is increased.
 Patch versions are only for fixing regressions shortly after a release.

 Only documented APIs are public.
 Undocumented APIs are considered private.
 They may change at any time.

 Made the second parameter of connection handlers optional.
 It will be deprecated in the next major release.
 The request path is available in the

 pathattribute of the first argument.

 If you implemented the connection handler of a server as: